nodemailer/nodemailer-web/content/transports/index.md

 # Other transports

 In addition to the default [SMTP transport](/smtp/) you can use other kind of transports as well with Nodemailer.
-Some transprots are built-in, some need an external plugin.
+Some transports are built-in, some need an external plugin.
 See _Available Transports_ below for known transports.

 The following example uses [SES transport](/transports/ses/) (Amazon SES).